luciolemos/luciolemos/README.md

 ## 👤 About Me

 My name is **Lúcio Lemos**.
-I’m a hobbyist front-end developer and a lifelong learner, passionate about web development technologies.
+I’m a hobbyist Full Stack developer. and a lifelong learner, passionate about web development technologies.
 From concept to implementation, I orchestrate the entire project lifecycle with strategic vision, systemic thinking, and a results-oriented focus — delivering not just code, but integrated, scalable, and sustainable solutions.
 My expertise covers:
   - Comprehensive Architecture – From the initial structure to final implementation, designing robust, scalable, and efficient systems;